 Some will suggest using a pillow under the lower abdomen and hips to help the lower back, however, this depends on the mattress, your anatomy and any back condition – you will need to experiment a bit.
 For the neck, a lower pillow usually works better to minimize torsion strain.
-Fortunately, with a habit that won’t go away, or for some of the benefits of stomach sleeping, there is a special pillow that is good for stomach sleepers, which also allows comfortable and ergonomic sleeping in the back and side positions as well.
-This versatile pillow prevents torsion of the neck and minimizes strain, allowing a better night’s sleep that die-hard tummy sleepers will appreciate.
-This can also be used with an orthopedic body pillow designed to get you side sleeping in 2 stages.
+With a habit that won’t go away, or for some of the benefits of stomach sleeping like maintaining warmth, you can sleep with a low pillow or sleep on the edge of the pillow where the head can be at a 45 to 60 degree angle.
+This helps to minimize cervical spine strain.

 How Does Your Mattress Effect A Pillow?

 We have discussed positions depending on your mattress.
 Here are some pictures to show how the sleeping surface can effect your pillow as well as your posture.
 This illustrates the side sleeping posture, but goes for any sleeping position.
-As a general tip, your mattress should be medium/firm to avoid extreme postures of the neck and back.
+As a general tip, good mattresses should be medium/firm to avoid extreme postures of the neck and back.
 Preference is personal, just like pillows.